sogko/pecker/_getting_started/why-would-i-need-a-framework.md

 Phew.

-We both know that this could easily happen to
+We both know that this could easily happen to you.

-you.
-Because it happened to you before.
+Because it happened before.

 **Pecker framework helps you keep your sanity levels in check with ways to organize your assets in a logical manner.**

+---

-### Pre- and post-processing transformation to assets
+#### Pre- and post-processing transformation to assets
 There's a high chance that you are already dealing with an automated build workflow for your project using Grunt, Gulp or [insert latest and kewlest build tool here].

 A typical web development scenario would involve the following: